EricluvPython/EGbot/README.md

 Dependencies are different depending on OS and python version.
 In most cases, ```chatterbot```, ```chatterbot_corpus```, and ```imapclient``` are needed.

-The project was run on Ubuntu 18 LTS and python3.6.9.
-The default used server is 163.com (a Chinese one, because the encryption isn't overly complicated).
-To run it, clone this repo and go to the root directory of the project and run ```./EGbot.py``` in terminal.
+The project was run on Ubuntu 18.0.4 LTS and python3.6.9.
+The default used server is 163.com (because the encryption isn't overly complicated).
+To run it, clone this repo and go to the root directory of the project and run ```./EGbot.sh``` in terminal.

 Enjoy and feel free to send me qusetions and suggestions!